-Component Description Storage Manager host agent (SMagent) The Storage Manager agent (SMagent) package contains the host agent software.
-You can use the host agent software to manage storage subsystems through the host computer fibre-channel I/O path.
-The host agent software receives requests from a management station that is connected to the host computer through a network connection and passes the requests to the storage subsystem controllers through the fibre-channel I/O path.
-The host agent, along with the network connection on the host computer, provides an in-band host agent type network-management connection to the storage subsyster instead of the out-of-band direct network-management connection through the individual Ethernet connections on each controller.
+The Storage Manager agent (SMagent) package contains the host agent software.
+You can use the host agent software to manage storage subsystems through the host computer Fibre Channel I/O path.
+The host agent software receives requests from a management station that is connected to the host computer through a network connection and passes the requests to the storage subsystem controllers through the Fibre Channel I/O path.
+The host agent, along with the network connection on the The best agent, along with the network connection on the host computer, provides an in-band host agent type network-management connection to the storage subsystem instead of the out-of-band direct network-management connection through the individual Ethernet connections on each controller.
 The management station can communicate with a storage subsystem through the host computer that has host agent management software installed.
-The host agent receives requests from the management station through the network connection to the host computer, and sends the requests the controllers in the storage subsystem through the fibre-channel I/O path.
+The host agent receives requests from the management station through the networ connection to the host computer, and sends the requests to the controllers in the storage subsystem through the Fibre Channel I/O path.
 Notes: Host computers that have the host agent software installed are automatically discovered by the storage management software.
 They are displayed in the devic tree in the Enterprise Management window along with their attached storage subsystems.
 A storage subsystem might be duplicated in the device tree if you are managing it through its Ethernet connections and it is attached to a host computer with the host agent software installed.
 In this case, you car remove the duplicate storage subsystem icon from the device tree by using the Remove Device option in the Enterprise Management window.
 Unless you are using Windows NT, you must make a direct (out-of-band) connection to the DS4000 Storage Subsystem in order to set the correct host type.
 The correct host type will allow the DS4000 Storage Subsystem to configure itself properly for the host server operating system.
 After you make a direct (out-of-band) connection to the DS4000 Storage Subsystem, depending on your particular site requirements, you can use either or both management methods.
 Therefore, if you want to manage your subsystem with the in-band management method, you must establish both in-band and out-of-band management connections.
-Note: Starting with controller firmware 06.14.xx.xx, the default host type is Windows (SP5 or higher) non-clustered.
+Note: Starting with controller firmware 06.14.xx.xx, the default host type is Windows 2000/Server 2003 non-clustered instead of Windows (SP5 or higher)